Self-Employed Remortgages With Debt Consolidation

 This means you could have your home repossessed if you run into financial difficulties and are unable to keep up with the mortgage payments.

-For that reason, you should think carefully before applying for a debt consolidation remortgage.
+For that reason, you should think carefully before consolidating debt against your home.
 Particularly, if you tend to rely on credit cards for lifestyle financing and are likely to rack up more debt in the future.

 Alternatives to a debt consolidation mortgage

-So if you're not convinced that amalgamating debts in a mortgage is the right choice for you, what are the alternatives?
+So if you're not convinced that getting a remortgage to consolidate your debts is right for you, what are the alternatives?

 Here's a few to consider: